ben-grande/qusal/docs/DESIGN.md

   `rc.local`;
 - Use of `socat` and `qvm-connect-tcp` is permitted for UDS and for instructional use as it is very short.

+## Browser isolation from the managed service

+Some projects have daemons and can be managed through a browser.
+The CLI is not suitable for everybody and sometimes it can be incomplete on GUI focused applications.
+Implement browser separation from the server to avoid browsing malicious sites and exposing the browser to direct network on the same machine the server is running.
+The browser qube is offline and only has access to the admin interface.
+In other words, it has control over the server functions, if the browser is compromised, it can compromise the server.

+Some projects that uses this enhancement are `sys-pihole`, `sys-syncthing` and `sys-cacher`.